MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 An implementation of this API mapped to **SEGGER SystemView** concepts is available.

-- This allows to visualize the different traces directly in **SEGGER SystemView**.
+- This implementation allows visualizing the different traces directly in **SEGGER SystemView**.

 - The **SystemView** module is added to the targetted platform and initialized in the main function of the platform.